 SUBMISSIONS WILL OPEN SATURDAY, AUGUST 1ST.

-PLEASE NOTE THE DEADLINE IS MONDAY, AUGUST 31ST at 11:59pm and selected applicants will be notified no later than September 30th.
+PLEASE NOTE THE EXTENDED SUBMISSION DEADLINE IS FRIDAY OCTOBER 16TH at 11:59pm and selected applicants will be notified no later than October 31st.

 Instagram Spotlight: January 19th-27th.

 Zoom Exhibition Reception will occur Sunday, January 24th.
 Along with GLAMFA & OPEN STUDIOS Tumblr reveals.